Bryiu/Obsidian/Linux/Process's/Bash Scripting.md

 # Giving the Script an Alias
 To make the alias persistent you have to append the .bashrc file.

+>[!Important]
+>When making changes in Manjaro, instead of updating bashrc update ~/.zshrc

 ```bash
 nano .bashrc
 ```